 The La Negra discovery is a hydrothermal-diatreme breccia exposed over a 100 to 150 x 500-meter area and is contained within the Promontorio claim block, approximately 7.0 km north of the current Promontorio resource.
-The Company drilled a total of 6,213 meters over 41 core drill holes confirming wide spread silver mineralization extending from surface up to depths of 250 to 300 vertical meters below surface.
-Since optioning the Promontorio property, Pan American has drilled 56 holes totaling about 11,000 meters into the La Negra Breccia.
+The Company drilled a total of 6,213 meters over 41 core drill holes and Pan American drilled 56 holes totaling about 11,000 meters into the La Negra Breccia.